 However, too often, company newsletters end up being dry and boring to read.
 Instead of simply including your company’s achievements and changes to your HR policies, have some fun with the newsletter.

 For example, you could include a “Getting to Know You” segment.
 Each newsletter would feature a different employee and list fun facts about them like their hobbies, the names of their pets, their favourite foods, or where they would love to travel.
 You could encourage participation by leaving the name of the person off of the profile and letting everyone guess who it is.
 Then, reveal the name in the next newsletter.

-In sum, there are many ways to encourage communication and collaboration across an organisation.
+In sum, there are many ways to encourage communication and collaboration across an organization.
 Know that improving communication in the workplace is always a work in progress.
 Frequently evaluate your communication strategy and adjust as needed.
-Most importantly, make sure your employees know that their feedback and communication is valued.
+Most importantly, make sure your employees know that their feedback and communication are valued.